LHNCBC/lforms/form_definition.md

  No data is returned in this event.
 * **onError** - emitted when the ValueSets are not retrieved during the form initialization.
 The form is still initialized and might be rendered, with possible missing data.
-The first error is return in this event.
+The first error is returned in this event.

 ### How to use properties and events:
 * In HTML: